 Dan Grandfield – Management, HR

 John Laurie – Management, Can Do Crieff

 Ailsa Campbell moved to Crieff from Vancouver, Canada in 2000.
-She is married to Iain Campbell of Campbell’s Bakery, which has had its shop at 59 King Street in Crieff since 1929.
+She runs Campbell’s Bakery with her husband Iain Campbell, which has had its shop at 59 King Street in Crieff since 1929.
 A professional graphic designer for over twenty years, Ailsa joined Iain in running the family business in 2013 when juggling her work, the bakery, community and raising their two children became a bit much!
 Ailsa keeps her creative juices flowing lending her design skills for the community, designing street banners as well as various other visual communications.
 Ailsa was on the steering group for the Crieff Succeeds BID and is now a director of Crieff’s BID.